-The Nutrition Society has over 700 student members, which constitutes over a fifth of the total membership.
+The Nutrition Society has student members, which constitutes over a fifth of the total membership.

 If you are studying a course in nutrition, you can qualify for student membership at a SPECIAL 50% OFF OFFER until December 2015.
 Discounted subscription fees and discount code to use when purchasing membership and further information is noted in the 'Fees' section of the website.